Lookalike audiences are one of the most useful tools in your marketing arsenal. Never heard of them? Let me explain.

 After establishing what your best-performing lookalike audience is, you can modify your bids for each audience.
 Bid more for valuable audiences.
 Bid less for lower-performing audiences.

 You can now stretch your paid social budget for your more effective audience, whilst ensuring you’re reaching your ideal customer.

 How would creating a lookalike audience help my business?

-One of the beauties of a lookalike audience is that they are already ‘warm’ to your product or service by nature of their similarity to other current customers.
-Using a lookalike audience means businesses can increase the chances that their ads will be seen by potential customers who are likely to be interested in what they have to offer.
+One of the beauties of a lookalike audience is that they are already ‘warm’ to your product or service.
+This is because of their similarity to other current customers.
+Using lookalike audiences means businesses can increase the chances that their ads will be seen by potential customers who are likely to be interested in what they have to offer.

 You will also get more value on your ad spend as you can test multiple audiences at once without having to create several campaigns.
 However, do remember that sometimes it will be preferable to create separate campaigns for different segments within your lookalike audience, as mentioned in the camping example above.

 Lookalike audiences are a valuable asset for businesses looking to expand their reach and target new customers.